SrChach/docker-guide/README.md

 docker container run --publish 80:80 nginx
 ```

-The above command does:
+The above command does (easy):

-1. Check if we have a image named "nginx"
+1. Check if we have a image named "nginx" in cache.
-2. if not, get the latest image fro "nginx" from hub.docker.com
+2. if not, get the latest image for "nginx" from hub.docker.com
 3. Instance it into a container
 4. The "publish" part into the command exposes the local port 80 on my machine and sends all traffic from it to the executable running inside that container in port 80.

+What really happens when we run `docker run {image_name}`: (there's much stuff we'll see below, soon )

+1. Check if we have a image named "nginx" in cache.
+2. if not, get the latest image (or given version) for "nginx" from hub.docker.com image repository
+3. Look at there, download it and store it in the image cache
+4. Make an instance of this container, running a new layer of changes on the top of these image
+5. Give a specific virtual address inside docker virtual network, and if we specify to it, expose a port into the container to a real port into our computer.
+6. Start this container with a command specified in the Dockerfile

 ``` bash
 # The 'detach' flag leaves it running into the background